 Real 925 jewelry silver does not rust but provides you with the brightest of all precious metals thanks to 92.5 percent fine silver contained in it.

 Unfortunately, it does tarnish as we’ve explored.
 Nevertheless, the cure is simple and easy if you know how (and you do by now).
-Thankfully, at the same time, US American as well as far as Australia collaborative research teams are working internationally on tarnish-resistant silver sterling products too (PDF Source).
+Thankfully, at the same time, US American as well as far as Australian collaborative research teams are working internationally on tarnish-resistant silver sterling products too (PDF Source).

 By the way, to tell if a jewelry is real or fake silver sterling it’s simple: